Market Analysts see Marvell Technology Inc [MRVL] gaining to $80. Time to buy?

 Sponsored

-Marvell Technology, Inc. (NASDAQ: MRVL), a leader in data infrastructure semiconductor solutions, and leading cabling and system partners Amphenol, Keysight Technologies, Molex and TE Connectivity (TE) this week are demonstrating copper interconnects powered by Marvell® 224G long-reach (LR) DSP SerDes operating at 200 Gbps per lane or faster, a critical milestone in the race to scale accelerated infrastructure for AI and cloud workloads.

-The daily chart for MRVL points out that the company has recorded 8.31% gains over the past six months.
+The results of the trading session contributed to over 11.12M shares changing hands.
+Over the past one week, the price volatility of Marvell Technology Inc stands at 3.91% while the volatility over the past one month is 3.73%.

-If we look at the average trading volume of 10.76M shares, MRVL reached to a volume of 11371519 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for MRVL stock reached $59.50 billion, with 864.50 million shares outstanding and 857.31 million shares in the current float.
+Compared to the average trading volume of 1.97 shares, MRVL reached a trading volume of 11.12M in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Marvell Technology Inc [MRVL]:

 Cantor Fitzgerald have made an estimate for Marvell Technology Inc shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 23, 2024.

-Marvell Technology Inc [MRVL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.75.
-With this latest performance, MRVL shares gained by 18.97% in over the last four-week period, additionally plugging by 8.31% over the last 6 months – not to mention a rise of 46.42% in the past year of trading.
+Marvell Technology Inc [MRVL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.93.
+With this latest performance, MRVL shares gained by 8.51% in over the last four-week period, additionally plugging by 16.80% over the last 6 months – not to mention a rise of 52.62% in the past year of trading.

 Marvell Technology Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.08 and a Current Ratio set at 1.58.